Bowling Green State University: 1960–1990

 Throughout the 1970s construction continued, starting with the Mathematical Sciences Building, followed by the Offenhauer Towers in 1971 and Industrial Education & Technology Building in 1972.
 The Business Building and the Industrial Arts Building opened in 1973 and University Hall received renovations in 1974 that included new seating, an improved sound system, and air conditioning in the auditorium.
 In 1979, the Student Recreation Center and the Moore Musical Arts Center opened.
 In 1970, the Board of Trustees ended an alcoholic beverage ban on campus.
 The Cardinal Room, an on-campus eatery, began serving beer.
 A growing trend in the late 1960s and early 1970s was the development of large apartment complexes adjacent to campus.

 By the 1970s approximately 4,000 students lived in private, off-campus housing.
 On campus, Darrow Hall became the first co-ed residence hall in 1972 with men and women inhabiting alternating floors.

 In 1981, the university hosted Xing-Fang Olu, a geneticist from Fudan University to study cytogenetics, and sent its own Jong Sik Yoon to teach at Fudan in return.
 This was the first such exchange in Ohio since the founding of the People's Republic of China.
-In 1984, ties were strengthened with Fudan University, along with then Xi'an Foreign Language Institute, following a visit to china by university president Olscamp, and establishment of more regular exchange programs.
+In 1984, ties were strengthened with Fudan University, along with then Xi'an Foreign Language Institute, following a visit to China by then-University President Paul Olscamp, and establishment of more regular exchange programs.

 The School of Technology was given college status in 1985 and renamed the College of Technology.
 The university expanded many of the technology and science facilities during the 1980s, including constructing the Planetarium and Physical Sciences Building.
 In 1985, Ronald Reagan became the seventh president or president-elect to visit the university after Warren G. Harding, Theodore Roosevelt, William Howard Taft, John F. Kennedy, Richard Nixon, and Gerald Ford.

-1990–2008
+1990–2019

 One of the newest residence halls at BGSU, Falcon Heights opened in Fall 2011.

-During the 1990s the university renovated and constructed many buildings.

-In 1993, the Electric Vehicle Institute of the College of Technology began working on an electric race-car known as the Electric Falcon, and had it racing by 1994.
-The vehicle used a liquid cooled 255 horsepower three phase AC induction motor and reached a top speed of 140 mph.
-The vehicle was donated to the Crawford Auto-Aviation Museum in 2010.

-In 1996, student government elections began allowing for Electronic voting over the internet.

-In 2006, the university established an electro-mechanical systems technology program.